MARCH & APRIL 2026 - CLA SOCIO-CULTURAL ACTIVITIES

 Click for more info

-As they say, sugar goes on top – for our final activity, where you will get to see some of the hidden gems in the Zagreb’s city center.
+We’re heading out on a Hidden Kvart Walk where you will get to see some of the hidden gems in the Zagreb’s city center.
 Join us in a short guided walk that will take you to from Britanac to some beautiful, lesser known spots.
 Afterwards we’ll wrap up our impressions over a cup of coffee (and some cake, of course!) at Tuškanac.

 Click for more info